vrk-kpa/opendata/docker/README.md

 # NOTE: This file is also in .gitignore, please keep it that way!
 # NOTE: This example assumes you have cloned opendata-ckan and opendata-drupal repos to ../../ path.
 # NOTE: We don't want node_modules in our bind-mount, thus we mask it with empty volume!
-# NOTE: Remember to build the `ytp-assets-common` frontend project on the host machine!
+# NOTE: Remember to build the `opendata-assets` frontend project on the host machine!
 version: "3.8"

 services: